lcdm-uiuc/info490-sp16/Week1/README.md

 In this week, you will learn basic concepts about machine learning, including the basic Python libraries that we will use repeatedly throughout this course.
-This includes learning how to use `scikit-learn` to perform different types of machine learning as well as the `scikit-learn` and `statsmodel` libraries to perform regression.
-We also will explore the important, and oftne overlooked task, of data pre-processing.
+This includes learning how to use scikit learn to perform different types of machine learning as well as the scikit learn (`sklearn`) and `statsmodel` libraries to perform regression.
+We also will explore the important, and often overlooked task, of data pre-processing.
 This includes handling missing or invalid data, computation of dates, and understanding the data provenance.